agronskiy/gronskiy.com/content/posts/2021-04-golang-pointer-vs-value-methods/index.md

 >
 > {{% cite %}} By [Ian Lance Taylor – "Go interfaces"][ian] {{% /cite %}}

-A canonical way to call methods on interfaces is thus
+A canonical way to call methods on interfaces is thus (all the definitions are simple and can be found on [Github][github])
 ```go
 func callValueMethodOnInterface(v ValueMethodCaller) {
     v.valueMethod()